 Wm L Foster Elementary School

-- Wm L Foster Elementary School's student population of 470 students has stayed relatively flat over five school years.
+- Wm L Foster Elementary School's student population of 446 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-5|